-Option Awards Stock Awards Equity Incentive Equity Incentive Equity Incentive Plan Awards: Number of Plan Awards: Number of Plan Awards: Market or Number of Securities Number of Shares or Market Value Number of Payout Value of Securities Underlying Securities Units of of Shares or Unearned Unearned Underlying Unexercised Underlying Option Stock Units of Shares, Units or Shares, Units or Unexercised Options (#) Unexercised Exercise Option That Have Stock That Other Rights Other Rights Options (#) Unexercisable Unearned Price Expiration Not Have Not That Have Not That Have Not Name Exercisable (1) Options (#) (S) Date Vested (#) Vested (\$) Vested (#)(2) Vested (\$)(3) Clinton Carnell (4) 3,100,000 12.85 5/6/2031 375,000 7,248,000 Liyuan Woo 744,000 12.85 5/6/2031 187,500 3,624,000 Indra Pamamull 372,000 20.63 8/12/2031 187.500 3.624.000
+Option Awards Stock Awards Number of Securities Underlying Unexercised Number of Securities Underlying Unexercised Options (#) Equity Incentive Plan Awards: Number of Securities Underlying Unexercised Option Exercise Option Number of Shares or Units of Stock That Have Market Value of Shares or Units of Stock That Equity Incentive Plan Awards: Number of Unearned Shares, Units or Other Rights Equity Incentive Plan Awards: Market or Payout Value of Unearned Shares, Units or Other Rights Options (#) Unexercisable Unearned Price Expiration Not Have Not That Have Not That Have Not Name Exercisable (1) Options (#) (\$) Date Vested (#) Vested (\$) Vested (#)(2) Vested (\$)(3) Clinton Carnell (4) 3,100,000 12.85 5/6/2031 375,000 7,248,000 Liyuan Woo 744,000 12.85 5/6/2031 187,500 3,624,000 Indra Pamamull 372,000 20.63 8/12/2031 187,500 3,624,000

-Option Awards Stock Awards Number of Equity Incentive Plan Awards: Number of Equity Incentive Plan Awards: Equity Incentive Plan Awards: Market or Number of Securities Underlying Unexercised Securities Underlying Unexercised Options (#) Number of Securities Underlying Unexercised Option Exercise Option Shares or Units of Stock That Have Market Value of Shares or Units of Stock That Number of Unearned Shares, Units or Other Rights Payout Value of Unearned Shares, Units or Other Rights Options (#) Unexercisable Unearned Price Expiration Not Have Not That Have Not That Have Not Name Exercisable (1) Options (#) (\$) Date Vested (#) Vested (\$) Vested (#)(2) Vested (\$)(3) Stephan Becker 372,000 26.50 10/1/2031 187,500 3,624,000 Daniel Watson 310,000 12.85 5/6/2031
+Option Awards Stock Awards Number of Equity Incentive Plan Awards: Number of Equity Incentive Plan Awards: Equity Incentive Plan Awards: Market or Number of Securities Underlying Unexercised Options (#) Securities Underlying Unexercised Options (#) Unexercisable Number of Securities Underlying Unexercised Unearned Option Exercise Price Option Expiration Shares or Units of Stock That Have Not Market Value of Shares or Units of Stock That Have Not Number of Unearned Shares, Units or Other Rights That Have Not Payout Value of Unearned Shares, Units or Other Rights That Have Not Name Exercisable (1) Options (#) (S) Date Vested (#) Vested (\$) Vested (#)(2) Vested (\$)(3) Stephan Becker 372,000 26.50 10/1/2031 187,500 3,624,000 Daniel Watson 310,000 12.85 5/6/2031

-- Represents stock options granted pursuant to the 2021 Plan that vest over four years, with 25% of the shares vesting on each of the first four anniversaries of the applicable grant date (which was March 6, 2021 for each of Messrs.
+- (1) Represents stock options granted pursuant to the 2021 Plan that vest over four years, with 25% of the shares vesting on each of the first four anniversaries of the applicable grant date (which was March 6, 2021 for each of Messrs.
 Carnell and Watson and Ms. Woo, August 12, 2021 for Ms. Pamamull, and October 1, 2021 for Mr. Becker), subject to continued employment with the Company through the applicable vesting date.
-Such stock options are also subject to accelerated vesting in certain circumstances, as described below under "-Potential Payments Upon Termination or Change in Control-Accelerated Vesting of Equity Awards."
-Represents PSUs granted under the 2021 Plan that may be earned over a four-year performance period ending December 31, 2024 based on each - (2) Represents PSUs granted under the 2021 Plan that may be earned over a four-year performance period ending December 31, 2024 based on eac NEO's continuation in service through the end of the performance period and the attainment of pre-determined goals related to the Company's stock price.
+Such stock options are also subject to accelerated vesting in certain circumstances, as described below under "-Potential Payments Upon Termination or Change in Control-Accelerated Vesting of Equity Awards." - (2) Represents PSUs granted under the 2021 Plan that may be earned over a four-year performance period ending December 31, 2024 based on each NEO's continuation in service through the end of the performance period and the attainment of pre-determined goals related to the Company's stock price.
 For additional information, see "Executive and Director Compensation-Equity-Based Long-Term Incentive Awards" above.
-Such PSUs are also subject to accelerated vesting in certain circumstances, as described below under "-Potential Payments Upon Termination or Change in Control-Accelerated Vesting of Equity Awards." - (3) The market value of unvested PSUs is calculated assuming stretch performance and based on the closing price of our common stock (\$24.16) as reported on The Nasdag Capital Market on December 31, 2021. - (4) Stock and option awards granted to Mr. Carnell during fiscal year 2021 were forfeited upon his termination.
+Such PSUs are also subject to accelerated vesting in certain circumstances, as described below under "-Potential Payments Upon Termination or Change in Control-Accelerated Vesting of Equity Awards." - (3) The market value of unvested PSUs is calculated assuming stretch performance and based on the closing price of our common stock (\$24.16) as reported on The Nasdaq Capital Market on December 31, 2021. - (4) Stock and option awards granted to Mr. Carnell during fiscal year 2021 were forfeited upon his termination.